darwin-morocho/flutter-meedu/website/docs/state-management/intro.md

 ```

 :::note Nested navigation
-If you are working with nested navigation in your app to enable the auto dispose feature you must add the meedu observer (`router.observer`) inside the navigatorObservers your Navigators
+If you are working with nested navigation in your app to enable the auto dispose feature you must add the meedu observer (`router.observer`) inside the navigatorObservers your Navigators.

+`router.observer` allways create and return a new observer.
 :::

 :::info With Navigator 2.0